jimrybarski/autogram/README.md

 worked.
 Especially since it must have been radically more performant given how slowly my own program runs, and how much slower computers were back then.

+I also did this partly to learn Rust better.

 ## Installation

 You will need a [Rust](https://www.rust-lang.org/en-US/) compiler installed.